DrJieGao/drjiegao.github.io/_pages/about.md

  <li> [Aug.
 5, 2024]: Our paper "Digital Twin-Empowered Resource Allocation for On-Demand Collaborative Sensing," has been accepted by the IEEE Internet of Things Journal. </li>
  <li> [June 16, 2024]: Our paper "User-centric Service Provision for Edge-assisted Mobile AR: A Digital Twin-based Approach," has been accepted by the IEEE/CIC ICCC 2024. </li>
  <li> [June 16, 2024]: Our paper "Model Drift-Adaptive Resource Reservation in ISAC Networks: A Digital Twin-Based Approach," has been accepted by the IEEE/CIC ICCC 2024. </li>
+  <li> [July 31, 2025]: Our paper "PPO-based Agent Training for Adaptive Decoy Deployment in Cyber Defense" has been accepted by 2025 IEEE Global Communications Conference. </li>
+ <li> [June 30, 2025]: Andrii Matsevytyi joined our team as a Mitacs Globalink Research Intern for Summer 2025 - Welcome,  Andrii! </li>
+ <li> [May 26, 2025]: Luis Santiago joined our team as a Mitacs Globalink Research Intern for Summer 2025 - Welcome, Luis Santiago! </li>
+ <li> [Mar.
+2, 2025]: Our magazine paper "User-centric Immersive Communications in 6G: A Data-oriented Framework via Digital Twin" has been accepted by IEEE Wireless Communications. </li>
 -->
 <hr>
 </ul>